There’s a lot to get in order when turning a second home into a vacation rental for the first time.

-It’s no secret that putting your home on a major marketplace is a must to get in front of travelers.
-But when so many are considered top-tier, it can be overwhelming — not to mention time-consuming — to decide which is right.
+It’s no secret that putting your home on a major listing site is a must for getting seen by travelers.
+But with so many options, it can be overwhelming — not to mention time-consuming — to decide what’s best for you.

 Below is a short list of the absolute best vacation rental sites for owners.
-It has everything you need to know, from the unique benefits each site gives you to how much it costs to list.
+You’ll get all the information you need, from the unique benefits each site offers to how much it costs to list.

 Airbnb is truly a DIY, be-your-own-boss experience for owners.
 You can rent out anything from a single room in shared space to a private house or a totally unique vacation home.